Investigative Reversing 3 picoCTF 2019 Solution

 Description

-Download all provided files.
+Download both files.

 bash